 Intangible assets are non-physical items which help a business generate revenue.

-Debitoor online invoicing software helps you manage your company assets and track their value over time.
+Debitoor invoicing software helps you manage your company assets and track their value over time.
 Try Debitoor free for 7 days.

 Examples of intangible assets include website domains, goodwill, and brand recognition, as well as intellectual property such as patents, copyrights, and trademarks.

-The alternative to intangible assets is tangible assets, which include physical goods such as property, equipment and stock.
+The alternative to intangible assets is tangible assets, which refers to physical goods such as property, equipment, and stock.